Electric Six: 2000s

 The band's 2003 debut Fire (also produced and mixed by Damien Mendis and Stuart Bradbury) earned the group significant critical success, landing the "Danger!
 High Voltage" single at number 2 on the UK singles chart.
 Their second single, "Gay Bar", released in 2003, reached No. 5 in the UK charts.
 The song was reportedly inspired by a raucous night out in Detroit's gay club scene with former Crazy Town member Brandon Calabro.
 The album made it into several best-of-2003 lists, as well as reaching the top 10 in the UK album chart, and another single "Dance Commander", which gave Electric Six its third Top 40 single in the UK.

-After finishing the recording of Fire, three members left in June, leaving Dick Valentine, M, and Tait Nucleus?.
-(John Nash, lead guitar, member of The Volebeats, The Witches and solo effort The Alphabet), The Colonel (Zach Shipps, rhythm guitar, ex member of Brendan Benson, The Atomic Numbers, and Mood Elevator), John R. Dequindre (Chris Peters, bass/guitar) and Frank Lloyd Bonaventure (Mark Dundon, bass) (both-ex members of Ann Arbor's whirlingRoad, Getaway Cruiser, and Six Clips) subsequently joined the group, although The Colonel had to opt out of early performances due to prior touring commitments.
-In time, Dequindre switched from guitar to bass and Bonaventure left to attain a law degree.
+The Rock and Roll Indian, Surge Joebot and Disco all left the band after finishing the recording of Fire in June 2003, leaving Dick Valentine, M, and Tait Nucleus? as the remaining members.
+Four new musicians joined Electric Six shortly afterwards - lead guitarist Johnny Na$hinal (John Nash of The Volebeats, The Witches and solo effort The Alphabet), rhythm guitarist The Colonel (Zach Shipps, ex member of Brendan Benson, The Atomic Numbers, and Mood Elevator), guitarist John R. Dequindre (Chris Peters) and bass player Frank Lloyd Bonaventure (Mark Dundon), the last two both being ex members of Ann Arbor's whirlingRoad, Getaway Cruiser, and Six Clips.
+The Colonel had to opt out of early performances due to prior touring commitments.
+Bonaventure soon left to attain a Juris Doctor degree, and Dequindre consequently switched from guitar to bass.

 In early 2004, Electric Six played at the Coachella Valley Music and Arts Festival.

 The band's second album, Señor Smoke, was released in the United Kingdom on February 14, 2005.
 Since the band had been dropped from their previous American record label, a North American release of the album was delayed until February 7, 2006, when it came out on Metropolis Records.
 The first single from the album put the band at the center of controversy with Queen fans, following a cover of the hit Queen song "Radio Ga Ga".
 The controversial music video showed lead singer Dick Valentine portraying the ghost of late Queen frontman Freddie Mercury and performing with a backing band of poodles.
 Queen drummer and "Radio Ga Ga" writer Roger Taylor said that he was "unimpressed" with the video, though Queen guitarist Brian May reportedly liked it.